xSerpentineX/BubbleBoiBot/README.md

 `"Language": "English"` Select what servers you wish to join (i.e Join the English servers).

-`"RandomAvatar": true` If set to false the avatar will be transparent.
+`"RandomAvatar": false` If set to false the avatar will be transparent.
 If set to true, your avatar will be random.

-`"Shuffle": true` Draw the image randomly as opposed to moving up or down the image.
+`"Shuffle": false` Draw the image randomly as opposed to moving up or down the image.
 Don't get this confused with "RandomImage".

 `"SpamServer": false` Set this to true if you want to automatically spam a server.